vimeo/psalm/README.md

 ./vendor/bin/psalm
 ```

-The above config is spartan, and will show you *all* possible errors, including many that are likely irrelevant to you.
-A more lenient config is provided [here](examples/psalm.default.xml).
+The above config is fairly spartan, and will show you *all* possible errors, including many that might be irrelevant to you.
+A more lenient config is provided [here](examples/psalm.default.xml), and you can learn about how to suppress certain issues [here](https://github.com/vimeo/psalm/wiki/Dealing-with-code-issues).